 - 6 Ways to Keep Terrorists From Ruining the World: Written in response to the Charlie Hebdo attacks in France in January 2015, it examines the most typical (and more importantly, harmful) reactions to terrorist attacks.

 - 5 Helpful Answers to Society's Most Uncomfortable Questions: Even though the white men of today are not at fault for the racism and sexism of the past, all that sexism and racism still has an effect on all of us today that is far bigger than we think (especially since society had to be forced into accepting women and people of color), and its our responsibility to make things better.

-- How Half of America Lost its Shit says that the reason so many are buying into Donald Trump's hollow promises of "make America great again" is that for most of Flyover Country, America really isn't great for them; small towns can't recover from poverty as easily as cities can, the gap between rural and urban life is far bigger that most people realize, and their legitimate problems and good values are ignored by the liberal media in favor of writing them off as good-for-nothing rednecks.
+- How Half of America Lost its Shit says that the reason so many are buying into Donald Trump's hollow promises of "make America great again" is that for most of the Flyover Country, America really isn't great for them; small towns can't recover from poverty as easily as cities can, the gap between rural and urban life is far bigger that most people realize, and their legitimate problems (significantly lower living standards, small work opportunities, and soaring depression rates) and good values (family, faith, hard work, being self-sufficient) are ignored by the liberal media in favor of writing them off as good-for-nothing rednecks.
 It also points out that Trump and his supporters, despite giving others every reason to brush them off as ignorant and destructive, are Not So Different from the people the other side celebrates elsewhere (namely the negligence on the warts of various icons as long as they are within their ideology).

 - The 10 Most Important Things They Didn't Teach You in School drops no less than ten anvils: